info441-sp25/final-project-kmutzet/README.md

 - `POST /user/register` – Create new user account
 - `POST /user/login` – Authenticate and return user data
-- `GET /user/:id/posts` – Get all posts for a user
+- `GET /posts` – Get all posts (or by username or likedBy query param)
-- `POST /boards/create` – Create a new board
+- `POST /posts` – Create a new post
-- `GET /boards/:id` – Retrieve specific board and images
-- `POST /images/upload` – Upload image (via Cloudinary), link to board
-- `POST /images/:id/comment` – Add comment to image
-- `POST /boards/:id/like` – Like a board
-- `PUT /boards/:id` – Update board title/visibility
+- `PUT /posts` – Update an existing post (description)
-- `DELETE /boards/:id` – Delete board
+- `DELETE /posts/` – Delete a post
-- `GET /explore` – View public boards
+- `POST /posts/like` – Like a post
+- `POST /posts/unlike` – Unlike a post
-- `GET /search?q=tag` – Search boards/images by tag or title
+- `GET /posts/search?q=term` – Search posts by tags or description
+- `POST /images/upload` – Like a post
+- `POST /comments` – Add a comment to a post

 ---